Program Costs and Fees

 Cost figures are estimated by the Center for Education Abroad in consultation with the program host university/provider.
 These figures will include UR tuition and room charges, fees, board, personal expenses, international airfare, books and other required expenses.
 Optional expenses, such as additional travel, restaurant dining, visa fees, and souvenirs are not considered when calculating educational costs for the semester/year.
 These discretionary costs are the student's responsibility.

 If you are a financial aid recipient you will be eligible to receive financial aid during your semester abroad.
 If your total program cost is less than the cost of studying at UR for that semester, your need-based aid will be reduced proportionately.
 Merit awards will not be reduced.
 Please see your financial aid counselor to discuss your specific situation, including which awards are need-based.

 Each non-UR program has a different fee depending on what the program includes (room, board, tuition, etc.), as well as cost of living in the host country, currency exchange, and other factors.
 Keep in mind that, for example, studying in Paris, London, or Tokyo can be much more costly than a semester in Jerusalem or Lima.

 If you choose to attend a non-UR program, you will not be eligible to receive the same financial aid.
 It is especially important to discuss your plans with your financial aid counselor to determine what types of aid you will eligible for while abroad and to ensure the continuation of your aid when you return.
-Study abroad programs have their own financial aid available; applications are available from the sponsors.
+Education abroad programs have their own financial aid available and applications are available from the host university/program provider.

 Federal Direct Loans and Federal Pell Grants may be used while on a non-UR program, provided that you have completed a Consortium/Contractual agreement and the Financial Aid Office has verified the program sponsor's eligibility.
 TAP awards for NYS residents can be used if the non-UR program is sponsored by a NY college or university.